COR® FAQs

 3. Once the company has received the final audit report from the auditor (at the Post-Audit meeting) the company will have a maximum time frame of 15 calendar days to review and sign off on the audit results, develop a Corrective Action Plan, and submit the final audit report to the BCCSA for Quality Assurance.

-Yes, the Board may decertify an employer where there has been a failure of their Occupational Health and Safety Management System (OHSMS)
+Yes, the Board may decertify an employer where there has been a failure of its Occupational Health and Safety Management System (OHSMS).

-Failure of an OHSMS is determined by way of a WorkSafeBC initiated verification audit (“WIVA”).
-In determining if a WIVA is required, the Board considers various indicators that may include, but are not limited to
+Failure of an OHSMS is determined by a WorkSafeBC-initiated Verification Audit (WIVA).
+In determining if a WIVA is required, the Board considers various indicators that may include, but are not limited to:

 • repeat or frequent prevention orders;